madelyne/madelyne.github.io/pubs.md

 _selected fact-checking_
-- ["The depressive realism of "The Life of the Mind,"](https://www.newyorker.com/books/under-review/the-depressive-realism-of-the-life-of-the-mind) by Jia Tolentino. newyorker.com, February 25 2021
+- ["The depressive realism of 'The Life of the Mind,'"](https://www.newyorker.com/books/under-review/the-depressive-realism-of-the-life-of-the-mind) by Jia Tolentino. newyorker.com, February 25 2021

 - ["What is mathematics?"](https://www.newyorker.com/culture/culture-desk/what-is-mathematics) by Alec Wilkinson. newyorker.com, March 2 2021